katyazhi/solutions/day09/README.md

 With this programm you can analyze DNA sequences in FASTA or GeneBank formats.
 The functionalities of this programm include:
-*finding the longest duplicated subsequence
+1. finding the longest duplicated subsequence.
-*finding the length of the longest subsequence of repeated А
+2. finding the length of the longest subsequence of repeated А.

 ## Installation
 Download files from day09 folder of this repository to your computer and install required Python packages with the command: